 What is Stonewall?

-Stonewall is a charity that campaigns for lesbian, gay, bisexual and transgender (LGBT) rights.
+Stonewall is a charity that campaigns for the rights of lesbian, gay, bi, trans, queer, questioning and ace (LGBTQ+) people everywhere.
 They work to support individuals, change organisations and institutions, provide information and resources, and lobby for legal changes.

 Imperial has also signed Stonewall's Trans Rights are Human Rights public statement, to express support for our trans staff, students, alumni and the wider trans community.

 To help Imperial develop as an organisation that is fully inclusive of LGBTQ+ people, we participate in the Stonewall Workplace Equality Index.
 This scheme provides an external benchmark against which we can assess how we are doing.

 The Stonewall Index requires organisations to undergo a review process and produce a report.
 This aims to make organisations think about their processes and culture to ensure that they are responsive to the experiences and perspectives of LGBTQ+ staff and students.
 The report asks about:

 - and ‘customers’ (for Imperial, the latter group largely comprises our students).

 Since 2017, the College has sought to bring a new focus to our engagement with the Stonewall Workplace Equality Index.
 In the 2022 Index, Imperial became a Top 100 employer, ranking 96th out of 403 participating organisations.
 The College was also recognised with a Gold Award for its commitment and efforts to become an LGBTQ+ inclusive employer.
 This marks a significant improvement to the College’s position in 2019, when Imperial placed 266 out of 447 organisations.
 Read more about Imperial's rise in the rankings.